 Esther Velásquez, MSW, MPH, Social Research

-Esther Velásquez is a graduate of the Boston University School of Social Work and School of Public Health.
+Esther Velásquez, MSW, MPH, is a graduate of the Boston University School of Social Work and School of Public Health.
 Currently, she works as a research fellow for the Division of Aging at Brigham and Women’s Hospital and is a doctoral student at the Harvard School of Public Health.
 Her area of expertise is health disparities research within the field of social epidemiology.
 On the Charles River Campus, Velásquez teaches the Research II course, a course which introduces social work students to quantitative analyses using secondary data.

 Trudy Zimmerman, EdM, MSSS, Ethics and the Social Work Profession